How to shop for pet insurance

 If your dog or cat's breed is susceptible to certain diseases or conditions, you should look for a plan that will cover them.
 German shepherds, for example, may suffer from hip dysplasia later in life.
 By researching which ailments your pet is likely to develop, you can proactively make sure the treatment they'll need is covered.

-With pet insurance, you pay a premium monthly or annually, and you must meet an out-of-pocket deductible before your insurer starts paying for a portion of your vet bills.
-Pet insurance policies also use a reimbursement system, which means you pay the vet bill out of pocket and then file a claim with your insurer to get reimbursed for a pre-determined percentage of the eligible items on the bill.
+Most pet insurance policies also use a reimbursement system, which means you pay the vet bill out of pocket and then file a claim with your insurer to get reimbursed for a pre-determined percentage of the eligible items on the bill.
 In general, pet insurance plans with a high deductible and low reimbursement percentage have lower premiums than plans with a low deductible and high reimbursement percentage.
 The type of plan is also a big factor; comprehensive plans generally cost more than accident-only or wellness plans.

 Learn more about factors that impact the cost of pet insurance.